randymi01/address_scraper/README.md

 * Will not recognize newer developments
 * Nominatim will sometimes be unresponsive
 * Results are limited by selected county.
 Will produce poor results for properties on county borders
+* Addresses will be assigned to a single city